 As a former CFO, I know how important developing a sound business strategy and vision is for any company.
 Establishing goals, driving growth and providing strong leadership are vital to take a business to the next level.
 The owner has an intrinsic knowledge of their business, and generally will be living and breathing the day-to-day operations giving them a great understanding of their business.

-However, if there isn’t a financing plan to bankroll the business strategy, business owners will find themselves scrambling for financing options and putting their plans, and the business, at risk.
+However, if there isn’t a financing plan to bankroll the business strategy, business owners will find themselves scrambling for options and putting their plans, and the business, at risk.
 In short, there must also be a well-prepared financing plan.

 So how do businesses prepare?
 The owner often does not have the depth of knowledge necessary to create an effective financing strategy as it is not their area of expertise.
 Owners turn to their controller, CFO, or accountant to provide this insight.
 However even they do not typically have the time, expertise, or contacts to find all the right lenders that can fit their business needs.
 As a result, financing often gets treated as a necessary evil, and is dealt with on an urgent basis as needed; frequently at the last minute!

 Today, I specialize in business financing, and spend my time helping clients with their needs.
-I am always concerned when owners and entrepreneurs come to us with great businesses that need last minute financing.
+I am always concerned when owners and entrepreneurs come to us with great businesses that need last minute funding.
 They have spent all of their time and passion creating the operational strategy to grow the business, but have not taken the time to assess how it will be paid for.

-A recommended approach is to pro-actively do a formal assessment of financing options, or a check-up, that is integrated within the annual goals and business planning process.
+A recommended approach is to proactively do a formal assessment of financing options, or a check-up, that is integrated within the annual goals and business planning process.
 Here are some common situations where a financing check-up would help:

 - What are the specific capital expenditures planned and what lender, structures, and rates are available?